Yad-Ben-Zvi/geoimage/README.md

 The project consists of two main components:

 1. `get_geojson.py` - Python script to fetch and convert data from the Eshmor API
-2. `index.html` - Web interface using Leaflet.js for map visualization
+2. `site/index.html` - Web interface using Leaflet.js for map visualization

+## License

+MIT License